misto/website/gitpod/docs/self-hosted/latest/cluster-set-up.md

 ## Compute Resources

 We recommend nodes with a size of at least 4 vCPU and 8GB of ram.
 We further recommend at least two nodes in your cluster to get started - this should allow you to run around two workspaces in parallel.
-The exact number will depend on what exactly you are running.
+The exact number of workspaces you can run will depend on what exactly you are running within each workspace.

 ## Supported Kubernetes distributions